nasa/content-guide/_pages/our-style/capitalization.md

 Do not capitalize a personal title that succeeds a name.
 For example, do not write *Lopez, the Director, got the approval*.

-When the word "the" appears in front of the job title, do not capitalize.
-For example, *the director got approval* or *the director, Luis Lopez, got approval*.
+Do not capitalize the personal title when the word "the" appears in front of it.
+For example, *the director got approval* or *the director, Maria Lopez, got approval*.

 Whenever possible, keep titles gender neutral.
 For example, use *firefighter* to *fireman* and *chairperson* to *chairman*.